reviewdog/action-eslint/README.md

 ### `reporter`

-Reporter of reviewdog command [github-pr-check,github-pr-review].
+Reporter of reviewdog command: github-pr-check only for now (also the default).
-Default is github-pr-check.
-github-pr-review can use Markdown and add a link to rule page in reviewdog reports.

 ### `eslint_flags`